 [[plugins]] entry accepts two keys:

-inputs: custom settings which the plugin author may specify as required or available for configuring the plugin.
+inputs: Custom settings that the plugin author may specify as required or available for configuring the plugin.
+To specify

 Sometimes order matters

 Different plugins run during different stages of your build.
 When multiple plugins are set to run in the same stage, they will run in the order they are listed in the Netlify configuration file.
 An npm-published plugin’s README should indicate if order is important to that plugin’s functionality.